Calculus, Gauge Theory and Noncommutative Worlds: Discrete Calculus Reformulated with Commutators

-This is the diffusion constant for a Brownian walk.
-A walk with spatial step size $\Delta$ and time step $\tau$ will satisfy the commutator equation above exactly when the square of the spatial step divided by the time step remains constant.
-This shows that the diffusion constant of a Brownian process is a structural property of that process, independent of considerations of probability and continuum limits. \bigbreak
+Hence $k$ is a diffusion constant for a Brownian walk.
+The walk with spatial step $\Delta$ and time step $\tau$ satisfies the commutator equation above exactly when $\Delta^{2}/\tau$ remains constant.
+The diffusion constant of a Brownian process occurs independent of issues about probability and continuum limits. \bigbreak